DeCoppelElias/TopDownStrategyGame/README.md

 - The Pathfinding:
       For the Pathfinding I implemented the A* algorithm.
 This was harder than expected because I couldn't find a good implementation of a balanced tree.
-Because of this I used an AVL tree from a website () and had to rewrite everything except the balancing.
+Because of this I used an AVL tree from a website (https://simpledevcode.wordpress.com/2014/09/16/avl-tree-in-c/) and had to rewrite everything except the balancing.
 I did however learn a lot about balanced trees thanks to this.
       I also impelented a method for creating semi-random paths.
 This is currently used by the Ai so they don't use the same path each time.
 I implemented this by creating additional random virtual obstacles and then searching the shortest path.
 The virtual obstacles are random so each Troop will have a different path.
       Lastly I made it possible to visualize the pathfinding for debugging and satisfying reasons.

+- The full system:
+      I'm proud of the system I implemented.
+It is not perfect but I think it's expandable and understandable.
+I'm planning on improving it and adding better/more documentation.

 - The graphical design:
       I have no background in drawing or graphical design but I still think the game looks pretty nice.
 I drew every sprite and animation myself.
-      I used a free drawing application call Krita (here's their website: https://krita.org/en/).
+      I used a free drawing application called Krita (website: https://krita.org/en/).